TheEnclaveFoundation/forge/README.md

 ## Structure

 This is a managed monorepo.

--   **`apps/`**: Contains runnable applications, such as the `dispatcher` bot or our `sol-cli`.
+-   **`apps/`**: Contains runnable applications, such as our CLI tools (`delta`, `sigma`).
--   **`packages/`**: Contains shared libraries and utilities, such as the `linter`, `delta-engine`, and `weaver`.
+-   **`packages/`**: Contains shared libraries and utilities used by the applications, such as the `linter` or `common/ui`.
 -   **`docs/`**: Contains high-level documentation about the tools themselves.

 This monorepo structure allows for atomic refactoring, simplified dependency management, and a unified development environment.
 It is the heart of our productivity.
-This test of the Delta Forge v4.0 was successful.